Skip to main content

 What Key Wellness Metrics Are Missing from Portals?

 The limitations of patient portals become even more apparent when we consider the full spectrum of data essential for a holistic and proactive wellness strategy.
-The system is simply not designed to accommodate the rich, (PGHD) that forms the bedrock of personalized medicine.
+The system is simply not designed to accommodate the rich, patient-generated health data (PGHD) that forms the bedrock of personalized medicine.
 Key categories of information are systematically excluded.

 • High-Frequency Biometric Data ∞ While some portals are beginning to integrate data from common wearables, most lack the infrastructure to import and analyze metrics like Heart Rate Variability (HRV), sleep stage duration, or continuous glucose monitor (CGM) readings in a clinically meaningful way.